 An overview of the major causal theories of criminal behavior and examination of the social, political, economic, and intellectual milieu within which each arose.
 Beginning with early 18th century theories, the course focuses on the sociological constructs of criminality.
-Credits: 3 or permission of instructor.

-Prerequisites: SOCI 111
+SOCI 111